i3dsymposium/i3dsymposium.github.io/2026/venue.md

 - For those staying outside San Francisco (e.g., in Marin County, the South Bay/Silicon Valley, or along the Peninsula), regional rail ([BART](https://www.bart.gov/) or [Caltrain](https://www.caltrain.com/)), bus, and ferry services provide connections into the city, with onward transit to the Presidio.

----

-# Reception

-To be announced soon.

----

-# Banquet

-To be announced soon.